Dr Gleider I Hernández

 - Hernández, G.I.
 (2017).
 Federal States: A New Paradigm for International Responsibility.
 In The Practice of Shared Responsibility.
 Nollkaemper, A. & Plakokefalos, I. Cambridge University Press.
 3.

 - Hernández, G.I.
 (2017).
 The Responsibility of the International Legal Academic: Situating the Grammarian in the "Invisible College".
 In International Law as a Profession.
-Nollkaemper, A., d'Aspremont, J., Werner, W. & Gazzini, T. Cambridge University Press.
+Nollkaemper, A., d'Aspremont, J., Werner, W. & Gazzini, T. Cambridge: Cambridge University Press.
+160-188.

 - Hernández, G.I.
 (2016).
 International Judicial Lawmaking.
 In Research Handbook on International Law-Making.
 Brölmann, C. & Radi, Y. Cheltenham: Edward Elgar.
 200-221.